-Standing face front to the judges, the competitor will place both arms behind the head and will place one leg forward or will keep the legs and feet in-line and up to 15 cm apart (optionally).
+Standing face front to the judges, the competitor will place both arms behind the head and will place one leg forward.
 He will then contract the abdominal muscles by "crunching" the trunk slightly forward.
 At the same time, he will contract the thigh muscles of the leg(s).